 ERSAs would follow the existing rules for 401(k) plans, subject to the plan qualification simplifications described below.
-Thus, employees could defer wages of up to \$15,500 annually, with employees aged 50 and older able to defer an additional \$5,000 in 2007.
-The maximum deferral amounts, as under current law, would be adjusted annually for inflation.
-The maximum total contribution (including employer contributions) to ERSAs would be the lesser of 100 percent of compensation or \$45,000 in 2007 (adjusted annually for inflation).
+Thus, employees could defer wages of up to \$15,500 (as adjusted for inflation) annually, with employees aged 50 and older able to defer an additional \$5,000 (as adjusted for inflation).
+The maximum total contribution (including employer contributions) to ERSAs would be the lesser of 100 percent of compensation or \$46,000 (as adjusted for inflation).
 The taxability of contributions and distributions from an ERSA would be the same as contributions and distributions from the plans that the ERSA would be replacing.
 Thus, contributions could be pre-tax deferrals or after-tax employee contributions or Roth contributions, depending on the design of the plan.
 Distributions of Roth and non-Roth after-tax employee contributions and qualified distributions of earnings on Roth contributions would not be included in income.
 All other distributions would be included in the participants' income.

 Existing 401(k) and Thrift plans would be renamed ERSAs and could continue to operate as before, subject to the simplification described below.
-Existing SIMPLE 401(k) plans, SIMPLE IRAs, SARSEPs, 403(b) plans, and governmental 457(b) plans could be renamed ERSAs and be subject to ERSA rules, or could continue to be held separately, but if held separately could not accept any new contributions after December 31, 2008, with a special transition for collectively bargained plans and plans sponsored by State and local governments.
+Existing SIMPLE 401(k) plans, SIMPLE IRAs, SARSEPs, 403(b) plans, and governmental 457(b) plans could be renamed ERSAs and be subject to ERSA rules, or could continue to be held separately, but if held separately could not accept any new contributions after December 31, 2009, with a special transition for collectively bargained plans and plans sponsored by State and local governments.